 Supplies you will need:

-a medium to clone to (soil, peat moss or rockwool)
+- A medium to clone to (Coco Peat or Rockwool)

 When it comes to general house plants the gender of the plants are not a concern.
 However professional growers or hobbyists should be able to identify the sexual orientation of the plants, choosing the plants you wish to clone wisely.